-A leader may be high IS or a high C, or both.
+A leader may be a high IS, C, or both.

-Rensis Likert conducted the University of Michigan studies to clearly define two types of leadership behavior:
+Rensis Likert conducted the University of Michigan studies to define two types of leadership behavior clearly:

 - Employee-centered Leader Behaviour

-Which simply means that your boss or leader is either simply focused on achieving organizational goals and tasks, and pushes you for the same, or that he/she is concerned only about you and other teammates, and seeks to establish supportive relationships at the workplace.
+This means that your boss or leader is focused on achieving organizational goals and tasks and pushes you for the same or that he/she is concerned only about you and other teammates and seeks to establish supportive relationships at the workplace.